TK-ed/sync-sphere/.github/feature_request.md

 # How to create a ticket

 1. **Understand**: Start by understanding how sync.sphere works and how its been coded
+2. **Give your suggestions**: You can either give your suggestions or even work on them and contribute.
-2. **Raise PR**: After creating a feature you can give a pull request for our community to check if its valid or needs any improvement
+3. **Raise PR**: After creating a feature you can give a pull request for our community to check if its valid or needs any improvement